elfenars/benchmark_tool/README.md

 # load_test

-_Run a load test using Apache Benchmark against the current PI infrastructure_
+_Run a load test using Apache Benchmark against whatever you want._

 ### IMPORTANT